 Heybo brings a playful and vibrant energy to halal dining in Singapore.
 This halal certified eatery serves grain bowls inspired by flavors from around the world, combining ingredients in unexpected and delicious ways.

-Their signature “Shibuya Nights” bowl features baked salmon, onsen egg, edamame, and crispy garlic on a bed of green soba noodles, a perfect umami feast for seafood lovers.
+Their signature “Shibuya Nights” bowl features baked salmon, onsen egg, edamame, aromatic spices, and crispy garlic on a bed of green soba noodles, a perfect umami feast for seafood lovers.

 Best for: A fun and flavorful lunch that breaks the monotony of standard grain bowls.